Sophie-Williams/Bitefight-Bot-Demo/README.md

 I removed 'bot_manual_scrolling' package since it's redundant to original bot package, and I also removed 'bot_aspects' package for leveling aspects, since it appears to do more harm than good.
 If you still hold a copy of bot_aspects package, abandon it.

 ## Current version:
-25.5.2018 --> v1.03b
+25.5.2018 --> v1.04
 * bot now detects EU cookies compliance message (introduced on 23.5.2018)
-* fixed randomness (now bot follows user's order of story actions instead of randomly choosing actions)
+* fixed randomness (now bot follows user-defined story order instead of randomly choosing actions)
 * removed bot with additional mouse scrolling (it was redundant to original bot)
-* removed bot for raising aspects as it seems to cause more harm than good (if you still have it, abandon it)
+* removed bot for raising aspects as it seems to cause more harm than good (if you still have it, you should abandon it)